 You will need to cut the same pieces as you did for the base of the shelf.
 Use 4 – 1×4 pieces of pine and 1 – 1×2 piece of pine.

 Place the pieces on top of the vertical sides and screw them into the vertical board.
 Each board will need to be screwed in on each end of the board.

 The only thing left to is to stain your wood!
 This part is optional but if you use a cheaper wood, I’d recommend it!
 I used one of my favorites, Rust-Oleum Weather Gray Stain.

-I absolutely loved how it turned out!
-We love it and like that we have a space for everything!
-I also made some adorable labels to help keep all of our toys and Nintendo systems organized.
+I absolutely love how it turned out!
+We now have space for everything!
+I also made some adorable labels to help keep all of our toys and Nintendo systems organized with my Cricut Maker.
 Tutorial to come!

 Have a wonderful weekend and I’ll see you next week for a couple of new tutorials!
 Happy Friday!

 Many outgoing links on Refashionably Late are affiliate links.
 I may earn a small commission to fund my Diet Mountain Dew drinking habit if you use these links to make a purchase.
 You will not be charged extra, and you’ll keep me supplied in caffeine.
 It’s a win for everyone, really.
 I only link to products I have tried and love!
 See my full disclosure here.